-I offer free 15 minute phone consultations to potential clients to discuss any questions you might have about the process and why you are seeking therapy at this time.
+I conduct a free 15 minute phone consultation with all potential clients to discuss any questions you might have about the process and why you are seeking therapy at this time.

 What about fees and insurance?

-My rate is $160 per 45-50 minute session.
+My individual therapy rate is $170 per 45-50 minute session and couples therapy is $220 per 50 minute session.
 I accept cash and all major credit cards, as well as HSA and FSA cards.